 De Jager also thinks the technical challenges make his work interesting.
 “There is a lot of room to dive deep.
 On the one hand, there is focus on work with high impact.
 On the other, there are the more difficult issues that require routine and knowledge to create new possibilities.
 And because it’s a big product, you can spend a lot of time on it.”

 De Jager no longer likes to admit he used to work in social media monitoring.
 “Social media can make the world a little worse, while in my current work, I focus on helping people.
 Users are happy with our apps, according to messages we receive from them now and then.
 The fact that my work helps them to recover from their problems makes the job extra interesting and valuable for me.”

-The monthly strategy update that all Minddistricters attend, also colleagues who work remote.
+The monthly strategy update that all Minddistricters attend, including colleagues who work remotely.

 That fact also plays a major role for Kolman.
 “We try to make means that people can use to solve their problems.
 Whether those are serious psychological problems, or smaller things such as creating an overview in someone's life.
 The fact that I contribute to making the tools for both clients and professionals, gives my work more value.”

 Want to know more?

 Do you want more information on how we develop our product?
 Contact us!
 Are you interested in working at Minddistrict yourself and helping develop our product?